Wondering how to cast to your Samsung TV? Communication between electronic devices has become the norm with the world going smart.

 1. Cast to TV with Smart View

-For instance, if you are using a Samsung Galaxy device, the screen mirroring feature is Smart View.
+For instance, if you use a Samsung Galaxy device, the screen mirroring feature is Smart View.

-All you need to do in mirroring your screen is by tapping the Smart View icon and doing a few simple steps.
+All you need to do to mirror your screen is tap the Smart View icon and do a few simple steps.

 For iPhones, the screen mirroring feature is called AirPlay, and it performs the same function.

 Note that there may be variations in the available screens and settings, depending on the wireless provider, software version, and device model.

 To achieve this, the Smart View must be available on your device and on the same Wi-Fi network as the TV for screen mirroring.

 Follow these steps to cast to TV with Smart View:

 - Connect your device, PC, and TV to the same Wi-Fi network.

 - Turn on the Smart View after scrolling down Quick Panel on your phone

 - Tap on your TV after seeing all available devices.